-1. Offer of Terms

-Provider offers the same privacy protections found in this DF A between it and

-("Originating LEA") which is dated, to any other L EA ("Subscribing LEA") who accepts this GeneralOffer

-of Privacy Terms ("General Offer") through its signature below

-protections, and Provider's signature shall not necessarily bi

-schedule of services, or to any other provision not addressed

-may also agree to change the data provided by Subscribi

-the Subscribing LEA.
-The Provider may withdraw the Ger

-the applicable privacy statues; (2) a material change in the

-Service Agreement; or three (3) years after the date of Provisend the signed Exhibit "E" to Provider at the following aer's signature to this Form.
-Subscribing LEAS should

-send the signed exhibit E to Provider at the following

-PROVIDER: Spotty.com

-The state of the s 1/27/23
+Provider offers the same privacy protections found in this DPA between it and Valley View School District 365U ("Originating LEA") which is dated July 13, 2022, to any other LEA ("Subscribing LEA") who accepts this General Offer of Privacy Terms ("General Offer") through its signature below.
+This General Offer shall extend only to privacy protections, and Provider's signature shall not necessarily bind Provider to other terms, such as price, term, or schedule of services, or to any other provision not addressed in this DPA.
+The Provider and the Subscribing LEA may also agree to change the data provided by Subscribing LEA to the Provider to suit the unique needs of the Subscribing LEA.
+The Provider may withdraw the General Offer in the event of: (1) a material change in the applicable privacy statues; (2) a material change in the services and products listed in the originating Service Agreement; or three (3) years after the date of Provider's signature to this Form.
+Subscribing LEAs should send the signed Exhibit "E" to Provider at the following email address: orders@soundtrap.com.

-BY: Date: 1/27/23
+BY: Chai d Reisfelt Date: July 14, 2022

-Chad PoisColt Clallandon

-Printed Name: Chad Reisfelt itle/Position: 3ales Manager
+Printed Name: Chad Rei sfeltTitle/Position: Sales Manager

-2. Subscribing LEA O

-A Subscribing LEA, by signing a separate Service Agreement with Provider, and by its signature below, accepts

-the General Offer of Privacy Terms.
-The Subscribing LEA and

-terms of this DPA for the term of the DPA between the

-and

-PRIOR TO ITS EFFECTIVENESS, SUBSCRIBING LEA MUST DELIVER NOTICE OF ACCEPTANCE TO PROVIDER

-PURSUANT TO ARTICLE VII, SECTION 5.
+the General Offer of Priv terms of this DPA for the to gning a separate Service Agreement with Provider, and by its signature below, accepts vacy Terms.
+The Subscribing LEA and the Provider shall therefore be bound by the same erm of the DPA between Valley View School District 365U the Provider.
+PRIOR TO ITS ING LEA MUST DELIVER NOTICE OF ACCEPTANCE TO PROVIDER PURSUANT TO ARTICLE VI

 Subscribing LEA:

 BY: Date:

-Printed Name: Fitle/Position:
+Printed Name: Title/Position:

-SCHOOL DISTRICT NAME:
+SCHOOL DISTRICT NAMI E:

-DESIGNATED REPRESENTATIVE OF LEA:

-DESIGNATED REPRESENTATIVE OF LEA.
+DESIGNATED REPRESEN

 Name:

 Title:

 Address:

 Telephone Number:

 Email: